 Atop the Fourth Wall: Although not his own theme song, [[Linkara]] makes use of the Power Rangers theme song when, after being beaten to a pulp by his cyborg counterpart Mechakara, he gets an Heroic Second Wind and morphs into "Internet Reviewer," after which he proceeds to kick Mechakara's ass.

 Red vs. Blue: After the animation got kicked up the series started denoting the shift into the epic CGI action phases with this trope.
+Most evident when the teams unite to take on the army of Tex clones in Season 10, using the classic theme song.

 In Death Battle, The music usually shifts to a song from the character's soundtracks when they get the upper hand.